How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Step 2: Equipment

 Factor in fuel, blade wear, mower depreciation, trimmer line, and maintenance.
 For a standard residential mow, operators report equipment costs around $8–$11 per job.
-Some operators calculate this as a commercial mower running around $10.88/hr, then multiply by time on the job.
+Note: with gas averaging around $4.16/gallon in mid-2026, fuel costs are running higher than historical averages.

 Step 3: Overhead